scrabbletank/farhome-rules/rulesdoc.md

 ***Bite.*** *Melee Attack:* 7 AP, Reach 1, 5/1/1/0/0 - Deals 3 wounds of piercing damage, adding 4 wound dice in fire damage on crit.
 If this attack hits the creature is grappled in the Snowstalker's mouth as long as it is medium or smaller.

 ***Swallow.*** *Melee Attack:* 7 AP, Reach 1, 5/1/1/0/0 - Only usable against a creature grappled by the Snowstalker.
 The grappled creature makes a Strength save, taking 4 wound dice in fire damage and is swallowed on fail.
 While swallowed they take 4 wound dice in poison damage at the start of their turn and are Blind, Restrained, and gain Poison 1.
-Each time the Snowstalker takes damage it must make a concentration check as if it is concentrating on a spell, spitting out the creature on fail.
+Each time the Snowstalker takes damage it must make a concentration save as if it is concentrating on a spell, spitting out the creature on fail.
 ___

 #### Lamia